 - a Curriculum Vitae in French or English

-- a statement of purpose in French or English explaining why the student wishes to pursue his/her PhD research at Sciences Po
+- a statement of purpose in French or English explaining why the student wishes to pursue their PhD research at Sciences Po

-- a summary of his/her research project in French or in English
+- a summary of their research project in French or in English

-- a letter of academic recommendation from his/her PhD Faculty Sponsor
+- a letter of academic recommendation from their PhD Faculty Sponsor

 The Director of Graduate Studies emails the nomination materials to GSAS Associate Dean Terrien by February 15.
 GSAS chooses one applicant and forwards the nomination to Sciences Po.

 Description of Exchange for GSAS Students

 One Columbia PhD student on a dissertation fellowship travels to Sciences Po in Paris for the academic year (October through January).
 NOTE: This award is substitutional for the dissertation year fellowship the GSAS exchange student to Sciences Po would receive if they remained in New York.

 Upon approval by GSAS and Sciences Po each spring, the Columbia PhD student is promised from Sciences Po free tuition and a stipend in Euros comparable to the amount that Columbia would have awarded for the academic year 2007-08.
 Columbia will pay health insurance so that the student is covered in the U.S. (in case the student travels to the U.S. during the year) and the student is required to carry approximately $200 French health insurance in Paris.